TonichaB/Trivia-Quiz/README.md

 ### Colour Palette

-I have taken inspiration from the quiz logo image to source the colour palette for this site.
-The below shows the colour scheme selected, whilst also confirming the accessibility of the colours
+Inspiration was taken from the quiz logo image to source the colour palette for this site, which has allowed for consistency throughout the site.
+The below shows the colour scheme selected, whilst also confirming the accessibility of the colours for colour blind users.
+Text throughout the site is either black or white to allow for the best contrast against any background.<br>
 ![colour blind palette](assets/images/color.adobe.com_create_color-accessibility.webp)

 ### Typography

+The site contains one main font, Mooli, for all text throughout.
+I have chosen to keep to this font throughout as it has created consistency and is clear and easy for users to read.<br>

 ![font image](assets/images/mooli-font.webp)<br>
 [Back to Contents](#contents)